alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

     - Updating a second image, removed the first image
     - HTML in the title gets removed
     - Answers are shown blank when the text has @ code
+    - Format is lost and additional tags getting added on converted comment
 - When changing an idea status, the Settings context menu opens
 - Accessibility bugs